marmalade-sky/vigilant-memory/src/projects/03-dropkick-clothing.md

     img: 03-dropkick-02.jpg,
     imgAlt: "Mood board overview and color palette.",
     title: "Mood boards set the tone",
     text: "Creating a mood board or style tile is especially helpful when building a brand concept from scratch.
-This includes definiting the brand mission, target audience, and descriptors that tell a story of what the brand and all its associated collateral should be, including the digital storefront."
+This includes defining the brand mission, target audience, and descriptors that tell a story of what the brand and all its associated collateral should be, including the digital storefront."
   },
     {
     img: 03-dropkick-04.jpg,